1. Paragliding off the top of Baldy

 4. Mountaineering in the Sawtooths

 The Sawtooths are by no means the tallest mountains around, but their summits still hold a particular lure with tons of mountaineering opportunities.
 From cruxy climbs and rappels to grippy boulders and smooth moran fields, this range delivers.
-Get to the top of one of the Tooth’s peaks and be rewarded with views of the Stanley Basin, high mountain lakes, and quite possibly an encounter with a curious mountain goat.
+Get to the top of one of the Tooth’s peaks and be rewarded with views of the Stanley Basin,

 5. Jet boating through Hells Canyon

 Located in the deepest river gorge in North America, the

 While there are countless ways to see the canyon, hopping aboard one of Killgore’s aluminum jet boats is arguably your best, most adrenaline-filled option.
 Propelled by three power-hungry engines, these vessels are eager to cut through the mightiest class IV/V rapids.

 Grab the fam, load up the 4WD, and set course for what must be Smokey the Bear’s favorite remote hangouts.
 The various fire lookouts dotting Idaho’s far reaches provide a basic yet family-friendly camping getaway.